DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 can use whichever mods you like, which are before a horizontal line, but you will need to install all of the music mods, which are behind the line, if you want everything to work correctly.
-Music is actually the same one Phoenix offers in her TPF-X, so all credit goes to those wonderful people, who made it, and Phoenix for finding these pearls and making a patch for them.
+Music is actually the same one Phoenix offered in her TPF-X, so all credit goes to those wonderful people, who made it, and Phoenix for finding these pearls and making a patch for them.
 And wanted to reminder you that other sections' mods (excluding the _Interface_ section of the add-on, which we have already gone trough) are all obligatory and can't be skipped.